Skip to content

 path

-Directory path from where to load the buffer state.
+File path from where to load the buffer state (without extension).

 TYPE: Path